 The test editor

-The Step editor and Test editor both provide a way to review steps, deal with step differences and accept or reject changes.
+The Step editor and Test editor both allow you to review steps, resolve step differences, and accept or reject changes, with the following differences:

-1. The Test editor opens in the entire Test Manager window, whereas the Step editor opens in a smaller panel that overlays the current window.
+The Test editor opens in the entire Test Manager window, the Step editor opens in a smaller panel that overlays the current window.

-2. The Test editor is limited to dealing with steps in a test, whereas the Step editor can deal with steps in a test or batch.
+The Test editor only works with steps in a test, whereas the Step editor handles steps in a test or batch.

-3. The Test editor initially loads images at a larger size.
+The Test editor initially loads images in a larger size.

-4. Navigation between steps is performed differently in the two editors.
+Navigation between steps differs between the two editors.

 Accessing the Test editor